-French novella written in 1942 by Jean Bruller and published secretly under his pseudonym, "Vercors".
+French novella ("The Silence of the Sea") written in 1942 by Jean Bruller and published secretly under his pseudonym, "Vercors".
 Which is just as well, as it quickly became a symbol of mental resistance

 against the German occupation.